logandhillon/logandhillon.com/README.md

 - Content defined via config (skills, featured work, media)
 - Client-side animations and media previews
 - Accessibility and performance considered

-## Purpose

-This repository exists to support the live site.
-It reflects how I structure and ship real-world frontend systems.

-## Status

-Actively maintained.

 ## Contact